Copyright © 2022 Pneuma Solutions

 - In the target management screen, click the "Build Target Installer" button.

 - You will first be asked if you want this machine to be configured for fully unattended access, or for prompted access in which the user has to accept a prompt to initiate the connection.

 - You will then be asked for a target group assignment.
 Note that the target group selection will automatically go to your chosen target group if you initiate the installer configuration from your group's page.

 - You will be asked how long you want this installer to be valid for.
 It can be valid for anywhere between 7 to 30 days.
 Note that this timeframe only affects the functionality of the installation package.
 In other words, the machine's RIM configuration will not be disabled when the installation expires.

 - You are then given the option to assign a bass name.
 Any machine provisioned via this installation package will have this base name assigned to it.

 - If you are an enterprise admin, you will see a checkbox that allows you to build the installer as an MSI package.
 This option is useful for mass deployment of a custom installer to a machine cluster that will be designated to the given target group.

 - Click on "Build Installer."
-You will be presented with the download link that you can either copy to the clipboard and send to your end user, or you may download the installer directly for use in mass deployments.
+You will be presented with the download link that you can either copy to the clipboard and send to your end user.
+Alternatively, you may download the installer directly for use in mass deployments.

 Now that you have your installer, it can be run in one of two ways.
 In either case, the machine will be added to your list of machines in both your account as well as the RIM client after the installer is complete.